icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/endpoint.md

 | `-v base64Value`            | `v=base64Value`                                            |

-An opaque server address URI always starts with `ice://opaque/`; the host ("opaque") and port (4061) are meaningless since the actual host and port are encoded in the v parameter value.
+An opaque server address URI always starts with `ice://opaque/`; the host ("opaque") and port (4061) are meaningless since the actual host and port are encoded in the value of the `v` parameter.

 The opaque transport allows you to decode any proxy received from an Ice application and later re-encode this proxy without losing any server address information.

 [local-network-address]: csharp:IceRpc.Transports.Tcp.TcpClientTransportOptions#IceRpc_Transports_Tcp_TcpClientTransportOptions_LocalNetworkAddress
+[server-address]: ../../icerpc-core/connection/server-address
+[transport-code]: ../../slice/encoding/constructed-types?encoding=Slice1#proxy